ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ### Snapshot update problem

-In **ant-design**, we use jest for unit testing and coverage testing, with many first-time references Students of **ant-design** project development may often find that they just modify the text in a demo.
+In ant-design, we use jest for unit testing and coverage testing, with many first-time references Students of ant-design project development may often find that they just modify the text in a demo.
 Why does the CI test task fail as soon as they push it?
 This starts with ant-design's snapshot detection.

-In most libraries, the concept of idempotence is emphasized, meaning that the same method, no matter how many times I execute the line, as long as the input parameters are the same, then the result will be the same.In **ant-design**, I think the biggest use of snapshot detection is to verify the idempotence of our demo, so as to ensure the stability and certainty of component output.In fact, the principle of snapshot detection is very simple, is to save our demo generated html string, the next time in the running of the test task for comparison, if there is a difference that indicates that the snapshot detection failed.
+In most libraries, the concept of idempotence is emphasized, meaning that the same method, no matter how many times I execute the line, as long as the input parameters are the same, then the result will be the same.In ant-design, I think the biggest use of snapshot detection is to verify the idempotence of our demo, so as to ensure the stability and certainty of component output.In fact, the principle of snapshot detection is very simple, is to save our demo generated html string, the next time in the running of the test task for comparison, if there is a difference that indicates that the snapshot detection failed.

 Going back to the original question, what should we do if we change a demo and find that the snapshot detection fails?